alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 After studying the most important works of
 [Albert Einstein](/2021/understanding-einstein)
 we can wonder about how well his discoveries apply to the real world.
+Is there a limit to the application of special relativity, general relativity, quantum mechanics?
 This road will prove quite fruitful since it can help us look at some of the big mysteries of the universe under a new light.

-## What Is a Physical Law
+## Breaking Physical Laws

-Let's start with a few interesting examples of physical laws.
+Let's start with a few interesting examples of physical laws and how they break down.

 ### Newton's Less Famous Law